In LAS, academic growth is only part of our students' journey to success.

 Field experiences include:

-- Students have the opportunity to travel to places like Chicago, Washington, D.C., New York, Cape Town, and Shanghai to understand the diverse cultures and opportunities in the world within specific fields and to engage alumni in professional settings.
+- Students have the opportunity to travel to places like Chicago, Washington, D.C., New York, Cape Town, and Shanghai to understand the diverse work cultures and opportunities in the world within specific fields and to engage alumni in professional settings.

 Resource room and integrative advising